 The 31-year-old Moor, who holds an Irish passport, last played for Zimbabwe in October 2019, having played 49 ODI’s, eight Tests, and 21 T20Is.

-He became play for his adopted country at senior level in October and was widely expected to be named in the Irish squads for the upcoming white-ball series against his country of birth.
+He became eligible to play for his adopted country in October and was widely expected to be named in the Irish squads for the upcoming white-ball series against his country of birth.

 Moor has been in good form in Zimbabwe’s domestic cricket circuit.
 He played an important role in Mountaineers’ successful defence of their Pro50 Championship and has followed that up with some solid performances in the ongoing Logan Cup competition.